Hiromu-USHIHARA/IsingClassification2unsupervised/README.md

 # Phase Classification of 2D Ising Model using Machine Learning

-This repository explores unsupervised and weakly supervised machine learning techniques to classify the phases (ordered/disordered) of the **2D Ising model** from spin configurations.
+This project explores unsupervised and weakly supervised machine learning techniques to classify the phases (ordered/disordered) of the **2D Ising model** from spin configurations.

 We apply the following techniques: